- We advise you to exercise normal safety precautions in Ghana.

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- You should avoid all political rallies, demonstrations and large public gatherings including football matches, as they may become violent.
+- You should avoid all political rallies, protests, demonstrations and large public gatherings including football matches, as they may become violent.

 - We advise you to exercise a high degree of caution around Bawku in the Upper East region, Tamale municipality, Yendi district and the area around Bimbilla in northern Ghana because of the possibility of outbreaks of violence over disputes within or between local ethnic groups.